derykmakgill/511/_posts/2020-01-18-more-on-digital-gold.md

 Well, it means that any individual amount of physical gold is worth more, which means someone can carry more value now in a smaller physical quantity of gold than before, which means it is actually now cheaper for that person to transport and transact with gold than it was before.

-For example, if you have a gold coin worth $1, and the value of that coin rises to $2, you can now carry $1 around in half a coin, or half the weight and physical space it took you when the coin was only worth $1.
+For example, if you have a gold coin worth $1, and the value of that coin rises to $2, you can now carry $1 around in half a coin, or half the weight and physical space it took you when the whole coin was only worth $1.
 An increase in the price of gold makes using it easier.
 Nobody wants to carry around a big bag of coins or a bar of gold, but dust or small pieces?
 No problem.

 And since you can carry the same amount of value on your person in a smaller physical quantity of gold, it's actually easier for you to keep secure.